KunkelAlexander/KunkelAlexander.github.io/_posts/2024-09-02-when-fourier-fails-finite-differences-post.md

 The solution vector contains the first, second and third derivative of $$f$$ at $$x_0$$ with third-order accuracy.
 This linear system is derived by writing down a suitable Taylor expansion of $$f$$, solving for the desired derivatives and neglecting higher-order terms.
 Using this method, forward, backward, centered and irregular finite-difference stencils can be derived.

-However, in practice computing high-order derivatives using this method becomes increasingly inaccurate for higher orders as the introductory figure demonstrates.It shows the error of the derivative of $$f(x) = \exp(x)$$ at $$x_0 = 0$$ with the derivative approximated using a forward finite difference stencil.
+However, in practice computing high-order derivatives using this method becomes increasingly inaccurate for higher orders as the introductory figure demonstrates.
+It shows the error of the derivative of $$f(x) = \exp(x)$$ at $$x_0 = 0$$ with the derivative approximated using a forward finite difference stencil.
 Darker shades of purple represent lower errors.
 For finite difference stencils up to roughly $$12^{th}$$ order, the errors for lower-order derivatives decrease.
 For finite difference stencils with order $$> 12$$, even the the estimation of low-order derivatives fails and it is impossible to accurately estimate derivatives with order $$> 12$$.
 Note that the upper right triangle is black since we can only estimate a derivative of order $$N$$ with a finite difference stencil of at least order $$N$$.
 The failure of higher-order finite difference stencils is linked to the Runge phenomenon.
 We cannot approximate $$f$$ using high-order polynomials on a uniform discrete grid which is exactly what the Taylor expansion attempts to do.
 This shows that periodic extensions of non-periodic functions relying on finite differences also suffer from the Runge phenomenon.

 The following code computes arbitrary-order forward, backward and centered finite differences and produces the above figure.